 When you start focusing on what makes you happy and what you enjoy about life, it is amazing how the stress drops off of your shoulders as you start deciding to do the very things that bring you a sense of peace and laughter into your experience.
 There is so much to do on this planet.
 Go out there and make “fun” a priority each day, then you can get back to “adult-ing” when you’re done dancing in the sprinklers with the neighborhood kids.

-Janine Bolon, Fool & Founder of The8Gates, is an author who writes your story so you can live the life you want.
+Janine Bolon, Financial First-Responder & Creator of the 60/40 Principle.
 Find out how she does it here: http://the8gates.com/old/contact/